 In 1970, Adam Schiff moved with his parents to Scottsdale, Arizona.

-In 1982, Adam Schiff received a Bachelor of Arts degree in political science from Stanford University, graduating with distinction.
+In 1982, Adam Schiff received a Bachelor of Arts degree in political science from Stanford University and graduated with distinction.

 In 1985, Adam Schiff obtained his Juris Doctor from Harvard Law School cum laude.

-In 1987, Adam Schiff became an assistant United States attorney in the Office of the United States Attorney for the Central District of California, a position he held until 1993.
+From 1987, Adam Schiff was an assistant United States attorney in the Office of the United States Attorney for the Central District of California.

-In 1990, Schiff met his wife, Eve Sanderson, on a tennis court.
+In 1990, Adam Schiff met his wife, Eve Sanderson, on a tennis court.

 In May 1994, Adam Schiff was a candidate for the 43rd district seat in the California State Assembly in a special election but lost to Republican nominee James E. Rogan.

-Schiff called for U.S. recognition of the Republic of Artsakh, which has been under control of ethnic Armenian forces backed by Armenia since the end of a separatist war in 1994.
+In 1994, the separatist war in Nagorno-Karabakh ended.
+This region became a point of contention for Schiff, who called for U.S. recognition of the Republic of Artsakh, an autonomous oblast within Azerbaijan under the control of ethnic Armenian forces since the end of the war.

-In 1998, as a state senator, Adam Schiff authored Senate Bill 1847, Chapter 1021, which continued work on the stalled Blue Line light rail extension to Pasadena by renaming it the Gold Line and creating the Foothill Gold Line Construction Authority.
+In 1998, Senate Bill 1847, Chapter 1021, was passed, continuing work on the Blue Line light rail extension to Pasadena by renaming the Blue Line the Gold Line and creating the Foothill Gold Line Construction Authority.

-In 2000, Adam Schiff unseated incumbent James E. Rogan in what was then California's 27th congressional district, taking 53% of the vote and becoming only the second Democrat to represent the district since its creation.
+In 2000, Adam Schiff unseated James E. Rogan in California's 27th congressional district.

-In 2000, Adam Schiff's term in the California State Senate came to an end.
+In 2000, Adam Schiff's term in the California State Senate ended.

-In 2001, Adam Schiff began serving in the United States House of Representatives, where he served 12 terms until 2024.
+In 2001, Adam Schiff began serving in the United States House of Representatives.

-In 2003, the Foothill Gold Line Construction Authority finished the Pasadena Gold Line.
+In 2003, the Foothill Gold Line Construction Authority finished the Pasadena line.

-In 2006, Adam Schiff formed the bipartisan, bicameral Congressional Caucus for the Freedom of the Press, aimed at advancing press freedom around the world.
+In 2006, Adam Schiff formed the bipartisan, bicameral Congressional Caucus for the Freedom of the Press.

-On October 11, 2007, the U.S. House Foreign Affairs Committee approved U.S. House Resolution 106, introduced by Adam Schiff, recognizing the Armenian genocide.
+On October 11, 2007, the House Foreign Affairs Committee approved U.S. House Resolution 106, recognizing the Armenian genocide, introduced by Adam Schiff.

 In 2007, in response to disclosure of the Terrorist Surveillance Program, Adam Schiff and Representative Jeff Flake offered a successful amendment to clarify that the Foreign Intelligence Surveillance Act is the exclusive means for collecting foreign intelligence information within the U.S.

-In 2009, Schiff was appointed and served as an impeachment manager (prosecutor) in the impeachment trial of Judge Samuel B. Kent, acting as the lead manager alongside Bob Goodlatte.
+In 2009, Adam Schiff was appointed and served as an impeachment manager in the impeachment trial of Judge Samuel B. Kent, acting as the lead manager alongside Bob Goodlatte.

 On March 4, 2010, the House Foreign Affairs Committee again approved the resolution recognizing the Armenian genocide by a 23–22 margin, leading the Turkish government to recall its U.S. ambassador.